Local Art at Boardwalk Small Hotel in Aruba

 About Nigel Matthew

-Nigel Matthew (68) was born and raised in Aruba.
-He studied Art & Art education at the Koninklijke Academie voor Beeldende Kunsten in The Hague and Graphic Design at the Gerrit Rietveld Arts Academy in Amsterdam, the Netherlands.
+Nigel Matthew was born and raised in Aruba.
+He studied art & art education at the Koninklijke Academie voor Beeldende Kunsten in The Hague and graphic design at the Gerrit Rietveld Arts Academy in Amsterdam, the Netherlands.

 Nigel has been in the field of art education for many years as an art teacher as well as a principal.
-Being privileged as one of the first few professional art teachers on the island he was able to influence, motivate and stimulate a great interest and love for Art to many of his students.
+Privileged to be one of the first few professional art teachers on the island, he was able to stimulate a great interest and love for art within many of his students.

-Nigel is still employed as an art teacher at Colegio San Nicolas in Aruba and loving his job.
-He is married, has 3 children and 8 beautiful grandchildren.
+Nigel is still employed as an art teacher at Colegio San Nicolas in Aruba and continues to love his job.
+He is married and has 3 children and 8 beautiful grandchildren.

-“I knew this property for a long time as I was friends of the previous owners.
-To quote Michel Angelo who said "the stone tells me what I must sculpt", I believe in hearing from within what the property is saying.
-Boardwalk Small Hotel told me: genuine, tropical, Caribbean laid back luxury.
-I mean, luxury is peace, feeling home away from home.
+“I knew this property for a long time as I was friends with the previous owners.
+To quote Michelangelo, 'The stone tells me what I must sculpt.'
+I believe in hearing from within what the property is saying.
+Boardwalk Small Hotel told me: genuine, tropical, Caribbean laid-back luxury, feeling at home away from home.

-When I was approached to do the overall design for the property, my inspiration and drive for Boardwalk was to show the tourist a real Aruba, meaning the barefoot and relaxed experience of the simple and authentic Aruba outdoor life, beach walks, sunsets and beautiful gardens.
+When I was approached to do the overall design for the property, my inspiration and drive for Boardwalk was to show the tourist a real Aruba, meaning the barefoot and relaxed experience of the simple and authentic Aruban outdoor life that includes beach walks, sunsets, and beautiful gardens.

 The vegetation was for me extremely important.
-Therefore I enhanced it by using its natural textures with colors such as neutral shades derived from the old stonewalls and bright sharp colors of the flowers combined with whites and natural muted tones to bring balance.
-From the driftwood signage to the hammock to give you a sense of arrival; all is connected.
+Therefore, I enhanced it by using its natural textures with colors such as neutral shades derived from the old stone walls and the bright sharp colors of the flowers, combined with whites and natural muted tones to bring balance.
+From the driftwood signage to the hammocks, all is connected.
 The vision was to make Boardwalk stand out as a small boutique-style hotel full of dynamics, a timeless hidden jewel for the savvy traveler to enjoy.